etahamad/widebot-devops-task/README.md

 ## Cleanup

 To clean up out AWS resources, navigate to the `terraform/` directory and destroy the Terraform resources (this takes 20m):
+> Make sure you delete the loadbalancer that has been created by kubernetes manaually or else terraform destroy will loop.
 ```bash
 terraform destroy --auto-approve
 ```